orjanj5/DeceasedCraftDocker/README.md

 # PragmaticMCServerDocker

-DeceasedCraft Server run in a container built from the ground up.
+A pragmatic minecraft server run in a container built from the ground up.

 All commands and contents of server_parameters.sh are based on using DeceasedCraft's server pack and my user as OP.